dev-divi/DiviCorner.art/Texts/C_2022_03_08_Analysis_The_Secret_Bargain.md

 ---
-title: The Secret Bargain Between the Doctor and Patient
+title: "The Secret Bargain Between the Doctor and Patient"
 category: "Living - Analysis"
 date: "2022-03-08"
 ---